petermatts/petermatts/README.md

 - Did you know that on windows the keyboard short cut `ctrl+alt+shift+windows+L` automattically takes you to LinkedIn in your browser?

 - Did you know that Desmos uses Latex?
 So you can copy a raw Latex formula into desmos without needing to retype the whole thing.

+- Did you know that someone took the time and effort to create https://guthib.com incase you accidentally spell github incorrectly?

 - More coming soon